entropic-dev/entropic/docs/RFCs/package-toml.md

 - `"license"` - a valid [SPDX license](https://spdx.org/licenses/) for your code.
 If a license is not provided then the code is considered to be `UNLICENSED`.
 - `"description"` - a short description of your package
 - `"homepage"` - a URL for your project's homepage
-- `"author"` - who wrote this package
+- `"author"` - who wrote this package. this is any valid email identifier, or an array of valid identifiers.
 - `"repository"` - where does this code live
 - `"directory"` - for monorepo development, where in the monorepo does this package live (see: [npm RFC 10](https://github.com/npm/rfcs/blob/latest/implemented/0010-monorepo-subdirectory-declaration.md))